On The Hard Problem of Consciousness

-Some philosophers object to the notion of an immaterial soul endowed with the capability to influence events in a physical object — as when for instance I make a conscious choice to raise my hand — because it contravenes the fundamental principle of the 'causal closure' of the physical world.
+Some philosophers object to the notion of an immaterial soul endowed with the capability to influence events in a physical object—as when for instance I make a conscious choice to raise my hand—because it contravenes the fundamental principle of the 'causal closure' of the physical world.

 This principle maintains that all physical events must have physical antecedents as causes.
 A methodological corollary of this position is that the causal chain that links physical events is all that is needed to account satisfactorily for any such event.
-The very notion of a non-physical event intervening in the chain of physical causation therefore violates this basic methodological principle, upon which all science is supposedly based.
+The very notion of a non-physical event intervening in the chain of physical causation, therefore, violates this basic methodological principle, upon which all science is supposedly based.

-The problem with this position is that it is no more than an a priori assumption meant to direct scientific research by instructing its practitioners to seek certain kinds of causes, and to exclude others.
-However, there is nothing in it that can compels its adoption on the part of anyone who has not already subscribed to a strictly physicalistic view of reality.
+The problem with this position is that it is no more than an a priori assumption meant to direct scientific research by instructing its practitioners to seek certain kinds of causes and to exclude others.
+However, there is nothing in it that can compel its adoption on the part of anyone who has not already subscribed to a strictly physicalistic view of reality.
 Furthermore, Stewart Goetz (2011) among others has shown that the notion of mental causation of physical events occurring in the brain is not in principle incompatible with a scientific understanding of brain activity in its relation to mental activity.

-Closely related to causal closure's is the argument that admitting that the soul can influence the body by affecting the brain entails the violation of fundamental laws of physical science, most notably the law of the conservation of energy.
+Closely related to causal closure is the argument that admitting that the soul can influence the body by affecting the brain entails the violation of fundamental laws of physical science, most notably the law of the conservation of energy.
 Philosophical luminaries of a materialistic bent including Daniel Dennett (1991) have argued that this supposed fact alone constitutes the 'inescapable and fatal flaw with dualism'; Jerry Fodor and Owen Flanaghan have made comments along similar lines.

 Why should this be the case?